Hon Sir William Young KNZM – Royal Commission Chair

 As a law practitioner, Sir William was involved with the New Zealand Law Society’s educational programme.
 As a Judge, he has worked with the Institute of Judicial Studies which is involved in the training of judges.
 He is the principal author of the Institute’s Criminal Jury Trials Bench Book and written a number of academic publications.

-Biography of Jacqui Caine, Member of the Royal Commission.
+Jacqui Caine – Member of the Royal Commission

 Jacqui Caine (Ngāi Tahu, Kāti Māmoe, Waitaha), was New Zealand’s Ambassador to Chile, Colombia, Peru, Ecuador, and Bolivia, from 2015 to 2018.
 Since February this year, she has been working for Te Rūnanga o Ngāi Tahu.
 She comes from Bluff but currently lives in Christchurch.